whitneykidd/house-salad/README.md

+# House Salad Refactor
+What is declarative Programming?
+- Writing code that we wish existed and worrying about implementation details later

+What is Red, Green, Refactor?
+ - Red: failing test
+ - Green: passing test
+ - Refactor to make code follow SRP or DRY up code

+I think our refactored code is a lot more abstract and encapsulated than it was before.
+I'd be interested in breaking out the PropublicaService further, pulling out the response variable into it's own method so it can be used throughout the call, not just for members, etc.
 # House Salad Base

 This repo is used as a base for the Consuming API lesson taught in Backend Module 3.
 To complete the lesson you will need to sign-up for an API key from the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/).